 The Kashakdarya Region administrations refused to discuss the restrictions with Forum 18 on 2 August.
 Karshi city NSS secret police also refused on 2 August to discuss the issue with Forum 18.

 Deputy Grand Mufti Mansur, asked by Forum 18 why the authorities hindered the holding of an iftar meal in a private home, said that "we have not heard about this case, but there may have been other reasons there."

 Some Tashkent restaurants refused to arrange an iftar meal for Abdurakhmon Tashanov, of the Ezgulik human rights organisation, and his friends.
 But they still managed to have an iftar meal in one local restaurant, he told Forum 18 on 1 August.
 He stated that this was because "Tashkent City Administration gave unofficial verbal instructions to restaurants not to arrange for iftar meals for groups of people".
 He noted that "the owners of the restaurant may know about the ban, but at their own risk arranged the iftar meal".
 He asked Forum 18 not to name the restaurant, for fear of state reprisals against it.

 Tashkent City Administration refused to discuss the restrictions with Forum 18 on 2 August.

-Tashanov of Ezgulik told Forum 18 he believes that that the authorities do "not want crowds to gather in public for religious purposes", and so verbal instructions were given to restaurants.
+Tashanov of Ezgulik told Forum 18 he believes that the authorities do "not want crowds to gather in public for religious purposes", and so verbal instructions were given to restaurants.
 Despite the unwritten ban some restaurants arranged iftar meals.

 Deputy Grand Mufti Mansur told Forum 18 that "we usually advise people to organise iftar meals in their private home and not in restaurants, since unbelievers also come there".
 Asked why people cannot order a separate room in a restaurant, he said that "it is possible but I do not know why those restaurants will not do it."